Alaska Drunk Driving Accident Attorney

 At Pace Law Offices, our auto accident lawyer in Alaska has experience in accidents caused by intoxicated drivers and has the resources and knowledge necessary to successfully file a lawsuit on your behalf.
-Contact us at (907) 222-4003 to get a better idea of how we can help you and what your options are moving forward.
+Contact us online or at (907) 222-4003 to get a better idea of how we can help you and what your options are moving forward.

 What Constitutes Intoxicated Driving Accidents in Anchorage?

 An intoxicated driving accident is any accident in Alaska that involves a driver driving under the influence of drugs or alcohol.
 This can even include legal prescription drugs if the driver was aware or should have known that the drug would impact their ability to drive.

 Different types of drugs and alcohol can impact drivers in vastly different ways.
 When a person causes an auto accident due to intoxication, that person may be responsible for compensation to any and all accident victims.

 Liability in Alaska for Drunk Driving or Drugged Driving Accidents